sanjeyac/activity-tracker/README.md

 ## RoadMap / Todo

-- Date navigation
-- Complete documentation
+- UI driven chart creator ( currently charts are configured in a json configuration file )
 - Writing more tests
-- Create a solid View Layer ( Dynamic Charts )
+- Create a solid View Layer
 - Tons of validations
 - CronTab installer script
-- Custom Filters (Matchers)
 - Private mode, at the moment everything will be tracked
 - Current daemon works on Linux, maybe Windows and MacOS will be supported in the future